 PrivateVPN’s Android TV app is the same as the phone app, but it works fine on both big and small screens.
 An APK file is available from the website in case Google Play is not available for some reason.

-PrivateVPN is a smaller provider than the others on this list, but it punches well above its weight class in terms of speed.
-It’s great for unblocking geo-restricted content; in particular, it unblocks more international Netflix libraries than any other VPN we’ve tested.
+PrivateVPN is a smaller provider than the others on this list, but it punches well above its weight class in terms of internet speed.
+It’s great for streaming and works with more international Netflix libraries than any other VPN we’ve tested.
 Security is what you’d expect from a veteran provider, and PrivateVPN doesn’t store any logs of your activity or connection.

 You may connect up to six devices at the same time on a standard subscription.
 Apps are also available for Windows, MacOS, iOS, Android, and Amazon Fire TV.